hargwit/hargwit.com/content/posts/2020-08-26-the-four-types-of-testing-and-the-tools-you-might-use-for-them.md

 As a result, end-to-end tests should be reserved for mission critical features.
 These are features where a breakage makes the application useless for its primary use-cases.
 For example, login and sign up flows and payment gateways.

-Use [Cypress](https://cypress.io) combined with [`cypress-testing-library`](https://testing-library.com/docs/cypress-testing-library/intro) for end-to-end testing a React application.
-Cypress can be run both in CI pipelines as well as on your local dev machine making it a great option for TDD. `cypress-testing-library` is a Cypress port of `react-testing-library` meaning it will feel familiar due to your unit and integration tests.
+Use [`cypress`](https://cypress.io) combined with [`cypress-testing-library`](https://testing-library.com/docs/cypress-testing-library/intro) for end-to-end testing a React application. `cypress` can be run both in CI pipelines as well as on your local dev machine making it a great option for TDD. `cypress-testing-library` is a `cypress` port of `react-testing-library` meaning it will feel familiar due to your unit and integration tests.

 # Trade off